 Originally, the Mayflower had been routed to the Virginia colony, but because of stormy seas, the ship was forced to land on the tip of Cape Cod.
 Here, in the isolated Massachusetts harbor, talk of mutiny was abundant, especially since many of the travelers did not want to spend the winter in the frigid north.
 In response to the internal dissent, the ship's captain, William Bradford, drew up a short document and then forced every free man on board to sign the paper before that person was allowed off the ship.
 As it was, the compact essentially said that each signer was obliged to stick with the Cape Cod settlement and abide by the Governor's rules until such time that a new charter could be agreed upon.

-After first reaching land, the Colonists stayed on Cape Cod for about five weeks before crossing Massachusetts Bay and landing at a place that is now called Plymouth.
-In reality, the Mayflower put down their anchor adjacent to a Patuxet village that had been wiped out by smallpox.
-This streak of luck may have been instrumental in the Pilgrim's ultimate survival, for the local Indians quickly came to except the new arrivals as suitable replacements for the village that had been destroyed by disease.
-Still, the Indians were initially wary of the strangers and as a result they did not approach the new settlers for five months.
-During this time about half of the pilgrims died from starvation and disease.
+After first reaching land, the colonists stayed on Cape Cod for about five weeks before crossing Massachusetts Bay and landing at a place that is now called Plymouth.
+In reality, the Mayflower put down its anchor adjacent to a Patuxet village that had been wiped out by smallpox.
+This streak of luck may have been instrumental in the Pilgrim's ultimate survival, for the local Indians quickly came to accept the new arrivals as suitable replacements for the village that had been destroyed by disease.
+Still, the Indians were initially wary of the strangers.
+As a result, they did not approach the new settlers for five months.
+During this time, about half of the pilgrims died from starvation and disease.